-- People with an interest in minorities representation in genre media.
+- Readers with an interest in minorities representation in genre media.

 The “OUEWM” abbreviation isn’t in general use.
-It’s to cut down on the tag’s display length.
+It’s just a way to cut down on the tag’s display length.

 Likewise, I know there’s still a fair bit of debate as to whether we should go with “latinx” or something else.
-I like “latine”, but I don’t think it has a footprint yet.
+I like “latine”, and “latin@” is cute and fun, but I don’t think those have enough of a footprint yet.

 “Desi” means people and cultures from the Indian subcontinent (India, Bangladesh, Pakistan, Nepal, etc.).
 It keeps the tag shorter.